Drax Group: History

 In 1990, the electricity industry of England and Wales was privatised under the Electricity Act 1989.
 Three generating companies and 12 regional electricity companies were created.
 As a result of privatisation, Drax Power Station came under the ownership of National Power, one of the newly formed generating companies.
 Over the years that followed privatisation, the map of the industry changed dramatically.
 One significant change was the emergence of vertically integrated companies, combining generation, distribution and supply interests.
 In certain cases, it became necessary for generation assets to be divested, and so in 1999 Drax Power Station was acquired by the US-based AES Corporation for £1.87 billion (US$3 billion).
 A partial re-financing of Drax was completed in 2000, with £400 million of senior bonds being issued by AES Drax Holdings, and £267 million of subordinated debt issued by AES Drax Energy.

 Increased competition, over-capacity and new trading arrangements contributed to a significant drop in wholesale electricity prices, which hit an all-time low in 2002.
 Many companies experienced financial problems, and Drax Power Station's major customer went into administration, triggering financial difficulties for Drax.
 Following a series of standstill agreements with its creditors, the AES Corporation and Drax parted company in August 2003.
 During the restructuring, a number of bids were received from companies wishing to take a stake in the ownership of Drax, but creditors voted overwhelmingly to retain their interest in Drax.
 In December 2003, the restructuring was completed and Drax came under the ownership of a number of financial institutions.

 Almost exactly two years later, on 15 December 2005, Drax underwent a re-financing and shares in Drax Group plc were listed on the London Stock Exchange for the first time.

-The company has attracted a series of protests in the past: (i) a climate camp on 31 August 2006, attended over 600 people protesting against the high carbon emissions: 39 people were arrested after trying illegally to gain access to the plant, (ii) a train protest on 13 June 2008, attended by 30 climate change campaigners who halted an EWS coal train en route to the station, and (iii) a worker strike on 18 June 2009, when up to 200 contractors walked out of or failed to show up in a wildcat strike.
+The company has attracted a series of protests in the past.
+A climate camp on 31 August 2006, attended by over 600 people, protested against the high carbon emissions; 39 people were arrested after trying illegally to gain access to the plant.
+On 13 June 2008, a train protest attended by 30 climate change campaigners halted an EWS coal train en route to the station, On 18 June 2009, during a wildcat strike up to 200 contractors walked out or failed to show up.